#1 Prefer package by weddings planners and Brides

 #1 Choice for smaller events

-40 premium cigars including a Master-Roller performing the art of rolling cigars during the event.Cigar cutters, lighters, ashtrays, plastic bags for cigars, and a helper to cater the cigars to consume
+30 premium cigars including a Master-Roller performing the art of rolling cigars during the event.Cigar cutters, lighters, ashtrays, plastic bags for cigars ( this package don't include the helper)

 We are the leaders of cigar rolling events when it comes to Weddings